okkur/syna/exampleSite/content/fragments/item/code-item_icon-right.md

   icon = "fas fa-random"
 +++

-Easily left align item fragments even with an icon.
+Easily right align item fragments even with an icon.

 Some more text to showcase the description capabilities:
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.